MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/mto-advanced-hunting.md

    :::image type="content" source="../../media/defender/mto-advanced-hunting.png" alt-text="Screenshot of the Microsoft 365 Defender multi-tenant advanced hunting page" lightbox="../../media/defender/mto-advanced-hunting.png":::

-From the Advanced hunting page you can:

-- **Run** your cross-tenant query by selecting **Tenant scope**.
+From the Advanced hunting page you can run your cross-tenant query by selecting **Tenant scope**.
 This query will run on the combined data set of all the tenants you've selected.

-- On the left, you can see the **Unified schema**, which displays all tables available across all tenants.
+The query results contains the tenant id:

    :::image type="content" source="../../media/defender/mto-tenant-id.png" alt-text="Screenshot of the Defender 365 multi-tenant advanced hunting tenant id" lightbox="../../media/defender/mto-tenant-id.png":::